Skip to main content

 Runtime Options

 The node22 runtime is enabled by specifying a runtime object with image: "node22".
-Within the runtime object, you can configure dependencies, timeout, resources, warm concurrency, and permissions.
+Within the runtime object, you can configure dependencies, resolutions, timeout, resources, warm concurrency, and permissions.

 Runtime Image